alexf91/gem5-advanced-computer-architecture/bp_eval/README.md

 ## Benchmarks

-Precompiled benchmark applications include `sha256sum` from the GNU core utils and PicoSAT.
+The benchmark applications include `sha256sum` from the GNU core utils, the PicoSAT solver, blackscholes and streamcluster.
+The latter two are from the PARSEC 3.0 collection.
+The benchmarks are either precompiled or are built by executing the `build.sh` script in the benchmark directory.